The Regulatory Reform

 and for the legal duty holder to also ensure that:

-measures taken or to be taken must be recorded where there are five
+or to be taken must be recorded9

 - the fire risk assessment must be reviewed regularly and,